 Fig. 1.
 Geographic distribution of sampling sites

-2.2Material
+2.2 Materials

 The study materials consisted of earthworm castings and surrounding soil collected from different localities (“Abattoir”, “Tazibouo Université”, “Tagoura” and “Soleil”) listed in the study site section.

 2.3 Sampling

 Soil and earthworm cast sampling was carried out during February 2025 following the method described by Ouina et al. (2020) (Figure 2).
 On a circular area of approximately 6 m in diameter, five elementary samples of earthworm casts (each weighing between 4 and 5 g) and two elementary samples of surrounding soils were collected.
 The sampling points of the elementary samples were spaced at least about 2 m apart.
 The casts were collected from the soil surface, while the soil was sampled at a depth of about 15 cm.
 The different elementary samples of casts and soils collected were mixed in the laboratory to obtain, for each site, a composite sample of soil and casts.
-In total, 8 composite samples—4 soil samples and 4 cast samples—were collected and subjected to subsequent analyses.
+In total, eight composite samples— four soil samples and four cast samples—were collected and subjected to subsequent analyses.